JustDoom/ArchiveEngineBackend/README.md

 ## How it works

 This indexes the links by making requests to the limited API they have.
 It makes a request to certain timeframes to get managble chunks of links, I can remove the 10k url limit but I don't want to kill archive.org or be blocked.

+This project contains two parts, the indexer and the actual API.
+The indexer is the part that indexes the links and stores them in the database.
+The API allows you to make requests and search the database for certain links.

+## TODO

+General feature TODO, doesn't include code cleanups, small fixes and stuff.

+### API
+- [x] Basic way to search for links
+- [ ] Return the link along with the timestamp, mimetype and status code
+- [ ] Allow searching with options/filters

+### Indexer

+- [x] Indexing of links from a certain domain
+- [x] Increment the timestamp automatically when a request is done
+- [ ] Re-try indexing of failed requests (Usually 504 errors)
+- [ ] Stop indexing at a certain date
+- [ ] Allow controlling of basic features (If indexer is running, domain to index, start timestamp?) with startup arguments
+- [ ] Allow indexing of multiple domains at once.
+Not sure of the request limit to archive.org's API
+- [ ] Stop duplicate links, links can be in it multiple times (links that change like domain.com/latestDownload) but not if everything is the same (timestamp, link, mimeType, status code etc) as it would be the exact same link.